About

 This current body of work is a compilation of everything Andrea has learned over the years, who she is, and where she would like to be.
 Inspired by her deep appreciation for the Hawaiian culture's reverence for the ocean.
 She has meticulously incorporated designs that capture the essence of Polynesian art, blending traditional motifs with contemporary interpretations.
 Andrea is particularly drawn to the striking contrast found in tattoos and tapa designs, noting their ability to evoke both femininity and masculinity through their intricate patterns and bold lines.

-In her studio nestled amidst the desert landscape, her days are spent not only sculpting but also mastering the intricate art of welding and bronze casting.
+In her studio nestled amidst the desert landscape in Arizona, her days are spent not only sculpting but also mastering the intricate art of welding and bronze casting.
 It's a labor-intensive process that requires patience, technical expertise, and a deep understanding of the materials—a challenge that she embraces with unwavering determination.

 Her unique approach to sculpture sets her apart in the art world.
 As both sculptor and craftsman, she has a hands-on understanding of every aspect of the creative process, from concept to completion.
 Her sculptures, infused with a sense of movement and vitality, are a testament to her mastery of both artistry and craftsmanship.